 What should I expect from a home inspection?What should I expect from a home inspection?

-An inspection typically takes two to three hours.
+An inspection typically takes one to two hours, depending on the size of the home.
 Inspectors look for problems that may not be apparent to the untrained eye.
 For example, most check a building’s foundation, electrical system, plumbing, roof, and drainage.
 They pay particular attention to water.
 While it may be the staff of life, it’s often cancer that can cause severe damage. for buildings

 During that time, they should be checking for a variety of things.
-One of those is water leaks, including the roof (if a top floor apartment) and terraces and windows.
+One is water leaks, including the roof (if a top-floor apartment), terraces, and windows.
 When a private home, the home inspector, should walk on the roof and go into the crawl space if there is one, along with looking at fireplaces, the attic, and the foundation.

 The electrical system, HVAC, and general interior/exterior are usually part of the essential services covered.
 Electrical panel covers should be removed and examined; windows opened and closed; walls, ceilings, and floors checked for defects, as should the water pressure and draining.
 The inspector may also test the appliances.
 Additional services are tests for radon, termites, asbestos, mold, and lead.